sheldonchiu/Serverless-yolo/README.md

 - install helm on the k8s cluster
 - create two namespaces: openfaas and openfaas-fn
 - install and setup openfaas
-- create 3 persistent volumes
 - start mongodb and redis
 - host the Website
 - get faas-cli ready to be used
+- deploy the yolo function to Openfaas

 **Detail description of each command is explained below**